The clot was discovered in a follow-up exam related to her concussion

 Reines did not specify where the clot was discovered.

-Clinton, 65, was suffering from a stomach virus earlier this month when she fainted because of dehydration, causing the concussion.
+Clinton, 65, was suffering from a stomach virus earlier this month when she fainted due to dehydration, causing the concussion.

 Clinton spent the holidays with her family last week after working from home.